 - Tasks: Displays the list of collection tasks assigned via a predefined workflow.

-- Settings: You can configure schedules, system integration and collection statuses in this tab.
+- Settings: You can configure schedules, system integration, collection statuses, and account custom fields in this tab.
 For more details, see Configure the settings of Collections Window.

 The Dashboard tab contains three sections.